zinkwazi/PHPSlideshow/README.txt

 Q: How do I get thumbnails created automatically?
 A: 1) You need to input your web site FTP username and password in the phpslidesho.php file.
    2) You ALSO need to tell PHPSlideshow where your web site is located once you log into FTP.
-      This is the directory that your web site is uploaded to and is usually wwwroot or httpdocs.
+      This is the directory that your web site is uploaded to and is usually one of the following: public_html, wwwroot or httpdocs.
-   3) Finally, hange $create_thumbnails to be = "true";
+   3) Finally, change $create_thumbnails to be = "true";
    NOTE: Thumbnails are created the first time you view the slideshow.

 Q: How do I make PHPSlideshow start in AUTO slideshow mode like in the demo?